 How should EOI's be submitted?

 Statutory guidance requires EOI's to include specific information so that bids can be fully and fairly assessed.
-To find out more refer to the following document or go to the GOV.UK website.
+To find out more go to the GOV.UK website.

 Please completed and return the form to email@example.com.